 Project Overview and Purpose

-To help provide for high-speed, safe and efficient travel, the N.C.
-Department of Transportation proposes widening approximately 22.2 miles of I-26 from U.S. 25, near Hendersonville, to I-40/240, south of Asheville.
+To help provide for high-speed, safe and efficient travel, planning and development is underway on a proposed project to widen approximately 22.2 miles of I-26 from U.S. 25, near Hendersonville, to I-40/240, south of Asheville.

 The project is divided into two project sections: